 "However, headwinds in the real estate sector and the increasing penetration of LNG trucks and electric vehicles are likely to weigh on diesel and gasoline demand going forward."

-Oil added to an earlier decline after the report was issued, with Brent crude trading below $71 a barrel, near the lowest price since March 2023.
+Oil ticked lower after the report was issued, with Brent crude trading below $71 a barrel, near the lowest price since March 2023.

-There is a wider than usual split between forecasters on the strength of oil demand growth in 2024, partly due to differences over China and more broadly over the pace of the world's transition to cleaner fuels.
-The reduction still leaves OPEC at the top end of industry estimates.
+There is a wide split in 2024 demand growth forecasts due to differences over China and the pace of the world's transition to cleaner fuels.
+OPEC is still at the top of industry estimates and has a long way to go to match the International Energy Agency's far lower view.

 (Reporting by Alex Lawler; editing by Jason Neely and David Evans)